Dummerston, Vermont: Politics and government

 Dummerston, like many New England counties and localities, uses a board of selectmen as its executive body and Town Meeting for legislative functions.
 In 2014, it had five selectmen forming up its selectboard.
 One of its most famous selectmen was Motel 6 spokesmodel and author Tom Bodett, who served on the selectboard as of 2013.

+The Town of Dummerston also supports various municipal services including the West Dummerston Volunteer Fire Department, a highway department and a municipal library, the Lydia Taft Pratt Library.
+The West Dummerston Fire Department provides primary firefighting and first-response emergency medical services to the town and mutual aid to surrounding communities.
+The town’s highway department, headed by a Highway Foreman, is responsible for the maintenance of town roads and related infrastructure.
+The Lydia Taft Pratt Library, established in 1914 by a donation from Lydia Taft Pratt, who was a former citizen and teacher in Dummerston.
+After a vote of the residents, it became the town’s public library, located in West Dummerston and governed by a Board of Trustees.

 Sites of interest

 Dummerston has several interesting sites within its borders.

 The longest covered bridge that is still in use in the state of Vermont is the West Dummerston Covered Bridge.
 Built in two spans which rest on a central pier, the bridge boasts a combined length of 267 feet along the floor.
 The gable ends overhang the floor at each end of the bridge by two feet; therefore, along the top of the trusses, the bridge is 271 feet long.

 Dummerston is home to the 1,009 acre Black Mountain Conservation Area.
 Black Mountain rises abruptly from the West River into a horseshoe-shaped ridge.
 The mountain has a summit of 1,280 feet.

 Author Rudyard Kipling made Dummerston home, building a house that he named Naulakha.
 It was there that he wrote his famous story, The Jungle Book, and invented the sport of Snow Golf.
 Naulakha is now a museum available for overnight stays.
 The house is a National Historic Landmark.

 The Dummerston Grange periodically hosts the Vermont Theatre Company.